An Introduction to Inductive Statistical Inference: from Parameter Estimation to Decision-Making: Monte Carlo sampling algorithms

-The leading implementation of the HMC sampling algorithm is the Stan code distributed freely by the \href{http://mc-stan.org/}{Stan Development Team ({\tt mc-stan.org})}; cf. Stan Development Team (2017)~\ct{sta2017}.
-Its operation in an \R{} environment requires installation of the package {\tt rstan}, also programmed by the Stan Development Team (2018)~\ct{sta2018}.
+The leading implementation of the HMC sampling algorithm is provided by the Stan probabilistic programming language distributed freely by the \href{https://mc-stan.org/}{Stan Development Team (\texttt{mc-stan.org})}; cf. Stan Development Team (2022a)~\ct{sta2022a}.
+Its operation in an \R{} environment requires installation of the package \texttt{rstan}, also programmed by the Stan Development Team (2022d)~\ct{sta2022d}.
+In these lecture notes we will provide an introduction to performing numerical HMC simulations of posterior joint probability distributions for unknown model parameters employing the \R{} package \texttt{rstan}.

-\end{enumerate} On the technical side it is worthwhile pointing out that in order to maintain numerical stability and accuracy the implementations of all three types of MCMC sampling algorithms operate with the natural logarithms of likelihood functions and prior and posterior probability distributions.
-In this way it is possible to handle successfully extremely tiny probability values as they are commonplace when probability needs to be spread out across multiple directions in a high-dimensional parameter space.
+\end{enumerate} On a technical note it is worthwhile pointing out that in order to maintain numerical stability and accuracy the implementations of all three types of MCMC sampling algorithms operate with the \textbf{natural logarithms} of each of \textbf{likelihood functions}, \textbf{prior} and \textbf{posterior probability distributions}.
+In this way it is possible to handle successfully extremely tiny probability values which are commonplace when probability needs to be spread out across multiple directions in a high-dimensional \textbf{parameter space}.
+Moreover, upon acting with the natural logarithm upon both sides of \textbf{Bayes' theorem} in its data analysis focussed variant of Eq.~(\ref{eq:postprob}), the right-hand side transforms into a \textit{sum} of logarithmic terms and so facilitates computation.
+This becomes particularly convenient when the \textbf{quantitative--empirical data} to be analysed is \textbf{exchangeable}, implying that the \textbf{total-data likelihood function} factorises into a product of $n$ \textbf{single-datum likelihood functions} according to Eq.~(\ref{eq:likefact}).
+Then the natural logarithm of the \textbf{total-data likelihood function} converts into a \textit{sum} of logarithmic terms itself.

-The application of one of the MC sampling algorithms in this list, e.g., when operating their implementation in an \R{} environment, yields a discretised approximation to the targeted {\bf posterior joint probability distribution} for a usually large set of unknown {\bf model parameters}.
-Conceptually these discretised approximations to a posterior joint probability distribution, determined by Eq.~(\ref{eq:postprob}), constitute higher-dimensional generalisations of the very structure of the contingency table displayed in Tab.~\ref{tab:jointdistr}.
+The application of any one of the three MC sampling algorithms named in the list above, e.g., when operating their implementation in an \R{} environment, yields a discretised approximation to the targeted \textbf{posterior joint probability distribution} for a usually large set of unknown \textbf{model parameters}.
+Conceptually these discretised approximations to a \textbf{posterior joint probability distribution}, determined by Eq.~(\ref{eq:postprob}), constitute higher-dimensional generalisations of the very structure of the contingency table displayed in Tab.~\ref{tab:jointdistr}.